WestDRI/wgpages/content/pythonhpc.md

 As you can see, Numba is not a silver bullet when it comes to speeding up Python.
-It works great for many numerical problems including the trigonometric series above, but for problems with high-level Python abstractions -- in our case the specific line `if not "9" in str(i)` -- Numba does not really speed up your code.
+It works great for many numerical problems including the trigonometric series above, but for problems with high-level Python abstractions -- in our case the specific line `if not "9" in str(i)` -- Numba does not perform very well.

 ### Fast implementation